lucasfth/portfolio/public/content/blog/downsize-images.md

 ## Improvements and issues

 Right now it quite simply just down scales the image based on its height.
-A better approach might have been to downscale based on its longest side.
+A better approach might have been to downscale based on its least widest side.
 This would generate a more consistent image size, in terms of pixels.

 Now for the issues.